Master of Arts in Tourism Management

-The Statement of Intent should consist of (but is not limited to) a two to three page essay, addressing the following four questions:
+The Statement of Intent should consist of (but is not limited to) a two to three page essay, addressing the following guiding questions:

-- What do you hope to contribute to this program and the university?
+- What unique skills do you bring to the program?

 If there is any other information that you feel might be of interest or relevance to your application, please include it in the Statement of Intent.

 - Education: List all post-secondary education, degrees, diplomas, and certificates you have achieved.

 - Work Experience: Please include name of organization, length of service and a brief description of duties.